-While the Zenfones of the past have not enjoyed a warm red carpet welcome and overwhelming success, due to their bewildering price and unmatching specifications, the Asus Zenfone Max Pro M1 changes that, being the game changer it is.
+While the Zenfones of the past have neither enjoyed a warm red carpet welcome nor an overwhelming success, of course due to their bewildering pricing for un-matching specifications.
+However, the Asus Zenfone Max Pro M1 changes that, being the game changer it is.
 It is a wrecking ball towards Xiaomi’s offerings and market occupancy.
 The Zenfone Max Pro M1 is an impressive package of excelling specifications and a pocket-friendly price, unlike its predecessors.

 Although contemporary of the last year, the Zenfone Max Pro M1 brings design and build that cannot be questioned for the price.
 Coming in two color variants – Grey and Midnight Black (while my review unit being the second one), it sports a metal back with dual-cameras, the Asus branding, and the flashlight.
 Furthermore, it is surrounded by an aluminum frame, housing the power button and volume rockers.
 On the front, the phone houses a 1080P 2.5D curved display with an 18:9 aspect ratio, and “high-quality durable glass” (which, yes, is not branded under any categories of Gorilla glass).
 The headphone jack is still present, along with a mono speaker, and a micro-USB slot.
 I would have rather hoped for a USB-C port though.